hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 > ## Dockerfile layers (or: why all these '&&'s??)
 >
 >Each `RUN` command in a Dockerfile creates a new layer to the image.
->In general, each layer should try to do one job and the fewer layers in an image
+>In general, each layer should try to do one job, and the fewer layers in an image,
-> the easier it is compress.
+> the easier it is to compress.
 >
 > This is why you see all these '&& \'s in the `RUN` command, so that all the shell commands will run in a pipeline and will take place in a single layer
-> When trying to upload and download images on demand the smaller the size the better.
+> When trying to upload and download images on demand, the smaller the size, the better.
 >
-> Another thing to keep in mind is that each `RUN` command occurs in its own shell, so any environment variables, etc. set in one `RUN` command will not persist to the next.
+> Another thing to keep in mind is that each `RUN` command occurs in its own shell, so any environment variables, etc., set in one `RUN` command will not persist to the next.
 {: .callout}

 > ## Garbage cleanup